 The train line stretches from Ho Chi Minh City in the south up to the capital Hanoi in the north.
 It continues on to Lao Cai, the nearest major city to Sapa, where you can find Mount Fansipan, the highest peak in Indochina.

-The train line is known as the Reunification Express, and was first built by French colonialists in 1899.
+The train line, known as the Reunification Express, was first built by French colonialists in 1881.
 It played a major role in the Vietnam War, and was heavily damaged.
 It was restored in 1976 after the fall of Saigon.
 The railway was promoted as a symbol of Vietnamese unity as the north and south of Vietnam were joined together.

-When I visited Vietnam in 2010, the only way to travel on the railway was on Vietnamese rail carriages, and it was not a recommended journey!
-The journey was known to be long and deeply uncomfortable.
+When I visited Vietnam in back in 2010, travelling by Vietnamese rail carriages was uncomfortable and not recommeded!
+The journey was considered long and deeply uncomfortable.
 However, nearly 15 years later, it couldn’t be more different, at least in terms of comfort.
 It’s still very long!

-How long is the journey on Vietnam sleeper trains
+How long is the journey on Vietnam overnight trains

 This obviously depends on the route!
-For the most popular routes for Vietnam sleeper trains:
+For the most popular routes for Vietnam overnight trains:

-What is the timetable?
-How frequent are the trains?
+What is the timetable and how frequent are the trains?

 The reality is that the timetable is pretty sparse.
-There are usually only a couple of departures each day for Vietnam sleeper trains.
-In most cases, only one of them will offer good timings.
+There are usually only a couple of departures each day for Vietnam overnight trains.
+In most cases, only one of them will offer good timings (not arriving in the middle of the night, for example).

 The timings I would recommend are:

-You can find all train timings on this helpful website.
+You can find all Vietnam overnight trains on this helpful train timings website.
 For each route, it will show multiple departures at the same time.
 This shows you which private companies are also running carriages on this route (e.g. Chapa Express, Lotus Express)

 Carriage types

-- Carriages run by private companies.
+• Carriages run by private companies.
 These are attached to the existing Vietnam Rail carriages, and therefore run on the same timetable.
 However, they are run by private companies and generally offer a higher standard of travel.
-It’s worth noting though that there are differences in quality between the private companies.
+It’s worth noting though that there are differences in quality between the private companies for Vietnam sleeper trains.
 You should do your research on which is right for you.

-Seat and berth types on Vietnam sleeper trains
+Seat and berth types on Vietnam overnight trains

 There are a number of different options when it comes to ticket types on Vietnam’s railways.